molecula/documentation/setting-up-featurebase/cloud/_posts/2022-01-30-creating-deployment.md

 --header 'Content-Type: application/json'
 ```

-Once your deployment is in the “RUNNING” state, you are free to start creating tables and loading data.
+Once your database is in the “RUNNING” state, you are free to start creating tables and ingesting data.